robinrendle/robinrendle.com/_projects/time-tracking.md

 dateRange: November 2017 – December 2018
 role: Design and front-end development.
 results: Greatly improves the user experience for hourly employees on Gusto’s platform.
+extract:
-extract: Gusto helps companies manage their payroll, handle employee benefits, and now we’ve just released a brand new feature that lets companies track employee hours in an effortless and seamless way.
-With this feature employers on the Gusto platform have fewer tools and apps to manage things and can get a better overview of their business.
+  <p>Gusto helps companies manage their payroll, handle employee benefits, and
+  now we’ve just released a brand new feature that lets companies track employee hours.
+With this feature employers on the Gusto platform have fewer tools and apps to manage things and can get a better overview of their business.</p>
 endDate: 12/2018
 company: Gusto
 layout: projects-detail